Philadelphia DA threatens Trump over president's call for poll watchers: 'I've got something for you'

 Krasner said that Trump’s administration supposedly poses “the greatest danger to public health and safety in modern history.”
 As proof, he pointed to the more than 227,000 Americans who have died from COVID-19.

-Krasner’s statement comes as the city is still reeling from a night of violent protests, in which demonstrators clashed with authorities over the police shooting of a 27-year-old Black man a day earlier.
-Police said the man – identified as Walter Wallace Jr. – refused to drop his knife as he “advanced towards” them.

-“The Philadelphia District Attorney’s Office continues to work with our partners in law enforcement and government to ensure every voter gets to vote and that every vote is counted,” Krasner said.
-“Keep your Proud Boys, goon squads, and uncertified ‘poll watchers’ out of our city, Mr. President.
-Break the law here, and I’ve got something for you.”
+Krasner’s statement comes less than a week before the November election, for which Pennsylvania has become a hotly contested presidential battleground state.

-Late last month, the Trump campaign said it was preparing a lawsuit against the Office of the Philadelphia City Commissioners over their alleged refusal to admit poll watchers into satellite officers to observe the voting process.
+The Trump campaign said late last month it was preparing a lawsuit against the Office of the Philadelphia City Commissioners over their alleged refusal to admit poll watchers into satellite officers to observe the voting process.

 “To the extent that your office prohibits the campaign from monitoring the casting of ballots, the campaign will seek court intervention,” a letter from an attorney representing the campaign read.